cheminfo/eln-docs/docs/20_samples/20_substructure-search/README.md

 :::

-There are two available search modes: by [substructure and by similarity](10.1186/s13321-015-0061-y).
+There are two available search modes: by [substructure and by similarity](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-015-0061-y).
 Both are based on 512 molecule fragments.
 Each fragment is described by binary numbers, representing the presence or absence of certain attributes.

 ![search](search.jpeg)

 In the case of substructure search, the matching molecules contain at least those fragments that were in the query substructure.
 The structure search uses the same algorithms implemented in [Datawarrior](http://www.openmolecules.org/datawarrior).
 They are open source and available as part of openchemlib \([https://github.com/actelion/openchemlib](https://github.com/actelion/openchemlib), [https://github.com/cheminfo/openchemlib-js](https://github.com/cheminfo/openchemlib-js)).

-The similariy search is based on [Tanimoto algorithm](https://en.wikipedia.org/wiki/Jaccard_index).
+The similarity search is based on [Tanimoto algorithm](https://en.wikipedia.org/wiki/Jaccard_index).
 It uses the cumulated fragment value and compares the distance between two molecules in the descriptor space.
 The Tanimoto coefficient can take values between 0, for completely dissimilar molecules, and 1, for identical molecules.
 Beyond the threshold of 0.85, the molecules are considered similar.

 Structure edition is powered by [OCL editor].